-- 12.1 Interested signatories and interested parties 12 shall be given ample opportunity to present in writing all information and argument that they consider relevant in respect of the investigation in question. account of the need to protect confidential information, written information and argument submitted by one interested signatory or interested party shall be made available promptly to other interested signatories or interested parties participating in the investigation.
+12.1 Interested signatories and interested parties15 shall be given ample opportunity to present in writing all information and argument that they consider relevant in respect of the investigation in question.
+Taking account of the need to protect confidential information, written information and argument submitted by one interested signatory or interested party shall be made available promptly to other interested signatories or interested parties participating in the investigation.
 Interested signatories and interested parties also shall have the right, upon justification, to present information orally.
-Where such information is provided orally, the interested signatories or interested parties subsequently shall be required to reduce such submissions to writing.
-Investigating authorities shall prepare or cause to be prepared a summary of all other oral submissions.
-Taking into account the need to protect confidential information, the authorities concerned shall make those summaries available to interested signatories and interested parties participating in the investigation. - 12.2 Respondents to a countervailing questionnaire shall be given at least thirty days for reply.
-As a general rule, the time-limit for exporters should be counted from the date of receipt of the questionnaire which for this purpose shall be deemed to have been received one week from the day on which it was sent to the respondent or transmitted to the appropriate diplomatic representatives of the exporting country.
-Due consideration should be given to any request for an extension of the thirty day period and, upon case shown, such an extension should be granted whenever possible.
+Where such information is provided orally, the interested parties subsequently shall be required to reduce such submissions to writing.
+Any decision of the investigating authorities can only be based on such information and arguments as were submitted in writing to this authority and which were available to interested signatories and interested parties participating in the investigation, due account having been given to the need to protect confidential information.

-$^{12}$ Any "interested signatory" or "interested party" shall refer to a signatory or a party economically affected by the subsidy in question.
+15 Any "interested signatory" or "interested party" shall refer to a signatory or a party economically affected by the subsidy in question.